pacocoursey/next-themes/README.md

   - accepts `class` and `data-*` (meaning any data attribute, `data-mode`, `data-color`, etc.) ([example](#class-instead-of-data-attribute))
 - `value`: Optional mapping of theme name to attribute value
   - value is an `object` where key is the theme name and value is the attribute value ([example](#differing-dom-attribute-and-theme-name))
+- `nonce`: Optional nonce passed to the injected `script` tag, used to allow-list the next-themes script in your CSP

 ### useTheme